Pret-a-LLOD/pret-a-llod-blog/blog_generator/inputs/content/posts/bdv-ppp-meetup.md

 title: BDV PPP Meetup
 slug: bdv-ppp-meetup
 type: post
+summary:  During the BDV PPP meetup in Riga (Latvia) held in June 2019, Víctor Rodríguez-Doncel from Universidad Politécnica de Madrid presented the Prêt-à-LLOD project.
+In particular, he focused on the ethical considerations to...

 During the BDV PPP meetup in Riga (Latvia) held in June 2019, Víctor Rodríguez-Doncel from Universidad Politécnica de Madrid presented the